In Love with this Game

 Defended his World Champion title, and became the first player to simultaneously hold the title in all three FIDE rated time controls.
 He remained World Number 1 with a rating of 2882 as of May

 Magnus reached peak rating of 2872 in February & Won the World Chess Championship

-For the third time Magnus won the London Chess Championship, where he increased my rating from 2848 to 2861
+For the third time Magnus won the London Chess Championship, where he increased his rating from 2848 to 2861

 Magnus’ FIDE rating list closed in on Kasparovs’ historical record

 Magnus won the London Chess Classic in December defeating both Anand and Kramnik

 Magnus was ranked at the top of the FIDE rating list after winning the London Chess Classic with one point ahead of Vladimir Kramnik

 Magnus finished in second place at the World Rapid Chess Championship to defending champion Viswanathan Anand

 In December, Magnus reached the semifinal round of the World Chess Cup